harmtemolder/obsidian-solarized/README.md

 Find this theme in the Obsidian's community themes browser under Settings > Appearance > Themes.
 If that doesn't work, double-check if you are running the latest version of Obsidian.

+Older versions of Obsidian might still be able to use the old `obsidian.css`, but there won't be any support going forward.

 ## How to use

 - This theme respects Obsidian's accent color setting, so you can set that to any of [Solarized's accent colors](https://ethanschoonover.com/solarized/#the-values).